chanhan2/CSCB58_Project/README.md

 CLOCK_50 of 50mhz to 10mhz to allow for user control of the painting cursor.

-Created by Hanson and Arvic.
+Created by Hanson Chan student ID 1002436562 and Arvic Landrito student ID 1002641590.